Brought to you by

 Please note that this is a 1.7 mile outdoor walk with lots of standing, so contact us directly if you have any physical limitations or difficulty walking or standing.

-- Exploring Historic Ebenezer Baptist Church (Due to COVID, we CANNOT go inside).
+- Exploring Historic Ebenezer Baptist Church (when open)

-- Visiting Dr. King’s office in the Prince Hall Grand Lodge
+- Dr. King’s office at the Prince Hall Grand Lodge

-- Immersive stories of Dr. King and the many Civil Rights leaders
+- Hearing immersive stories of Dr. King and the many Civil Rights leaders

-- Great views at the Jackson Street Bridge
+- Taking in amazing skyline views of Atlanta at the Jackson Street Bridge

 - Interacting with our unique and fun sticker brochure